 Boston, Massachusetts is one of the oldest cities in North America.
-The City has accumulated places ranging from 17th Century to the present day.
-It is a modern, bustling city superimposed on a centuries old town.
+The City has accumulated places ranging from the 17th Century to the present day.
+It is a modern, bustling city superimposed on a centuries-old town.
 In a city where nondescript luxury condos pop up on every corner, it’s rare that historic places are re‐energized by visitors to their original glory.
-There are a few locations in Boston where Architects can feel for a moment that they’ve stepped into a time machine and must put on the wish list to visit once in their life.
+There are a few Boston Architecture where Architects can feel for a moment that they’ve stepped into a time machine and must put on the wish list to visit once in their life.

-Known as the epicentre of Boston nightlife during the Jazz Age, the Boston Opera House was a vaudeville palace when it was built in 1928.
-It looks every bit the luxurious palace having its own glide beauty and glamour.
+Known as the epicenter of Boston nightlife during the Jazz Age, the Boston Opera House was a vaudeville palace when it was built in 1928.
+It looks every bit a luxurious palace having its own glide beauty and glamour.
 With the Wonderful and magnificent Baroque Style interiors, the theatre housed the performing arts facility fully equipped with theatrical, lighting, sound, mechanical, electrical, and fire/life safety systems.

 2. Boston Public Library

 In designing Boston Public Library, it was sought to create a veritable “palace” to inspire and elevate its public.
-The exterior design included the elements that paid homage to the city and the institution.
-Its Georgia marble floor inlaid with brass designs to its three aisles of vaulted ceilings, gives a grand entry into the heart of the building.
-The main reading space, Bates Hall spans a length having 50 foot high Barrel Vault Ceiling.
+The exterior design included elements that paid homage to the city and the institution.
+Its Georgia marble floor inlaid with brass designs to its three aisles of vaulted ceilings gives a grand entry into the heart of the building.
+The main reading space, Bates Hall spans a length having 50-foot high Barrel Vault Ceiling.
 The Library is known as “An ornament to the City.”

-Considered a masterpiece of American architecture, the building is a celebrated example of “Richardsonian Romanesque” design, named after its architect, H. H. Richardson.
-The church has an unconventional Greek Cross Plan unlike any other typical plans.
-It consists of Chancel, Nave and Transepts of equal size grouped around a central square.
+Considered a masterpiece of American architecture, the building is a celebrated example of “Richardsonian Romanesque” design, named after its famous architect, H. H. Richardson.
+The church has an unconventional Greek Cross Plan, unlike any other typical plans.
+It consists of Chancel, Nave, and Transepts of equal size grouped around a central square.
 This approach represented a radical departure for American ecclesiastical design.
-Everything about this building from its elaborately carved exterior to its stained‐glass windows, colourful mosaics and wall murals proclaims the teaching of Christ.
+Everything about this building from its elaborately carved exterior to its stained‐glass windows, colorful mosaics, and wall murals proclaims the teaching of Christ.

 4. Isabella Stewart Garden Museum

 The Museum is a creation of Isabella Stewart Garden’s dream of having a house filled with beautiful pictures and objects of Art, for people to come and enjoy.
-The Couple travelled through Venice, Florence and Rome to gather architectural fragments for their museum with an apartment for themselves within it.
-They collected columns, windows, doorways, balustrades, capitals, etc. from the Roman, Byzantine, Gothic and Renaissance periods.
-By putting all this together, they could have created discordant mess; instead it came out to be a beautiful and harmonious whole.
+The Couple travelled through Venice, Florence, and Rome to gather architectural fragments for their museum with an apartment for themselves within it.
+They collected columns, windows, doorways, balustrades, capitals, etc. from the Roman, Byzantine, Gothic, and Renaissance periods.
+By putting all this together, they could have created a discordant mess; instead, it came out to be a beautiful and harmonious whole.
 The Courtyard is an experience to takeaway.
-It is a creation of ‘Inside Out’ Venetian Palazzo replica.
+It is a creation of the ‘Inside Out’ Venetian Palazzo replica.